 As an adult, I always had the notion that reading a fiction book isn’t as beneficial to my growth.
 So, I limited myself to non-fictions, constantly trying to learn and grow logically.
-However, as my spiritual journey began unfolding, and my reading habits become even more intense, I concurred that spiritual fiction books are quite empowering too.
+However, as my spiritual journey began unfolding, and my reading habits became even more intense, I concurred that spiritual fiction books are quite empowering too.

 Sometimes, a message can be conveyed with much more ease, when it’s delivered with an analogy.
 This is actually how my first workshop around Chakra Balancing became popular – through a story-telling format.
 And ever since, I’ve been thinking about putting together a reading list in the fictional genre.